 Cystoid Macular Edema (CME)

-Cystoid macular edema, commonly called CME, is a painless disorder which affects the central retina or macula.
+Cystoid macular edema or CME, is a painless disorder which affects the central retina or macula.
 When this condition is present, multiple cyst-like (cystoid) areas of fluid appear in the macula and cause retinal swelling or edema.

 - Blurred or decreased central vision (the disorder does not affect peripheral or side-vision)

-The symptoms described above may not necessarily mean that you have cystoid macular edema.
-However, if you experience one or more of these symptoms, contact your eye doctor for a complete exam.
+The symptom described above may not necessarily mean that you have cystoid macular edema.
+However, if you experience this symptom, contact your eye doctor for a complete exam.

 Because many factors can lead to CME, effective treatment will vary.
 After the diagnosis has been made and confirmed, your ophthalmologist may attempt several kinds of treatment.
-Retinal inflammation is usually treated with anti-inflammatory medications such as cortisone or indomethacin.
+Retinal inflammation is usually treated with anti-inflammatory medications such as corticosteroids.
 These are usually given as eye drops, though occasionally they must be administered as an injection or by mouth.
-Diuretics such as diamox may help to reduce the swelling in some cases.
+Ophthalmologists may also inject the eye with medications in the vascular endothelial growth factor (VEGF)- inhibitor class of drugs or perform a laser procedure to eliminate the macular edema.
+Also, diuretics, such as acetazolamide (Diamox), may help to reduce the swelling in certain cases.

-Sometimes, the vitreous (the gel that fills most of the eye) pulls on the macula causing CME.
-A vitrectomy (surgery to remove the vitreous gel) is done in those situations if needed.
+Sometimes, the vitreous (the gel that fills most of the back of the eye) pulls on the macula causing CME.
+A vitrectomy (surgery to remove the vitreous gel) may be needed in those situations.